North Eastern Province (Kenya)

-The North Eastern Province is one of the former provinces of Kenya.
+North Eastern Province (Mkoa wa Kaskazini Mashariki, Goboleedka Waqooyi-bari) is one of the former provinces of Kenya.
 It had a land area of 127,358.5 km^{2}, with its capital at Garissa.
 The North Eastern Province was carved out of the then Northern Frontier District (NFD) prior to independence.

 During negotiations for Kenya's independence, Britain granted administration of the NFD which included all of the North Eastern province to Kenyan nationalists despite an informal plebiscite showing the overwhelming desire of the region's population to join the newly formed Somali Republic.
 It is, and has historically been, mostly inhabited by Somalis.

 Demographics

 As of 2009, the North Eastern Province had a population of 2,310,757 residents.
 These census results were however nullified by the then Planning Minister Wycliffe Oparanya citing inconsistencies in the birth and death rates.

 On 21 March 2016, the court of appeal in Nairobi, declared the disputed census results valid.
 The North Eastern Province is predominantly inhabited by ethnic Somalis.

 The Somalis in the North Eastern Province of Kenya numbered close to three million in the 2019 National Census with another 280,000 settled in refugee camps from neighbouring Somalia.